|

 in almost every liquor category than anyone else in Central

-Florida.
+Florida (except for Total Wine & More).
 Not only the best beer store in Florida (and one of the best in

 the USA), Knightly Spirits also has one of the best liquor selections in the Orlando